caperaven/crs-gen-schema-documents/md/wait.md

+# wait
-# waitWait for a expected element, attribute, property or value.
+Wait for a expected element, attribute, property or value.
 Fail if value does not appear before timeout
 ## Actions

 **0. time** - wait for a given amount of time